SaashaJoshi/saashajoshi/README.md

 I am Saasha, a Computer Science Engineer and a Quantum Computing Researcher from India.

-I am pursuing a Master's degree in Computer Science from the University of Victoria in British Columbia, Canada.
+I am pursuing a Master's in Computer Science from the University of Victoria in British Columbia, Canada.
 I am also an NSERC CREATE Quantum BC Scholar.
-My current focus is on exploring image processing with quantum machine learning and neural network algorithms and understanding the best quantum software development practices.
+My current focus is on exploring image processing applications with quantum machine learning algorithms and understanding the best quantum software development practices.

-I am currently writing my thesis on the topic _Quantum Machine Learning for Image Processing_.
-You can find the corresponding GitHub repository for more details [here](https://github.com/SaashaJoshi/quantum-image-processing).
+I am, currently, writing my thesis on _Quantum Machine Learning for Image Processing_.
+Here is the corresponding GitHub repository for more details: _[piQture](https://github.com/SaashaJoshi/quantum-image-processing)_.

-### More about Me
+### More About Me

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/saashajoshi/)
 &nbsp;